-Domain 3: Clinical and Cu stomer Services: develo pment and delivery of in formation, products and d services to individuals, groups and pe opulations A) RE 6.1.a: ACEND-Required Core Knowledge B) RE 6.1.b: Learning objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student achievement of core knowledge C) RE 6.1.c: Didactic courses and/or experiential learning in which assessment will occur D) RE 6.1.d: Individuals responsible for ensuring assessment occurs E) RE 6.1.e: Timeline for collecting formative and summative data KRDN 3.1: Use the Nutrition Care Process to make decisions, identify nutrition- related problems and determine and evaluate nutrition interventions.
+Domain 3: Clinical and Customer Services: development and delivery of information, products and services to individuals, groups and populations KRDN 3.1: Use the Nutrition Care Process to make decisions, identify nutrition-related problems and determine and evaluate nutrition interventions.
 100% of students will utilize components of the Nutrition Care Process (NCP) through completion of written case studies as evidenced by earning a rating of "beginner" or above on the ADIME note on the GI Case Study.
 NTDT 30333 - Medical Nutrition Therapy I Mrs. Samantha Davis Spring semester - junior year KRDN 3.2: Develop an educational session or program/educational strategy for a target population.
 100% of students will receive a grade of 'B' or above on the group display assignment that provides an educational session for a target population.
-NTDT 21163 - Food and Culture Dr. Anne VanBeber Fall semester - sophomore year Includes NUTR majors who are not on the pre- health track) 100% of students will earn a 'B' or above on the community health fair project that demonstrates the ability to develop an educational program for a target population.
+NTDT 21163 - Food and Culture Dr. Anne VanBeber Fall semester - sophomore year Includes NUTR majors who are not on the prehealth track) 100% of students will earn a 'B' or above on the community health fair project that demonstrates the ability to develop an educational program for a target population.
 NTDT 40363 - Community Nutrition/50363 - Community Nutrition and Public Health Dr. Gina Hill Spring semester - senior year KRDN 3.3: Demonstrate counseling and education methods to facilitate behavior change for and 100% of students will demonstrate counseling techniques to facilitate behavior changes as evidenced by earning a NTDT 30233 - Essentials of Dietetics Practice Dr. Gina Hill Fall semester - junior year enhance wellness for diverse individuals and groups. grade of 'B' or above on the Counseling Role Play Assignment.
 Students will demonstrate effective counseling skills for diverse populations utilizing principles and techniques to facilitate behavior change by earning a 'C' or above on the mock counseling session.
 NTDT 40603 - Nutrition Counseling Mrs. Samantha Davis Spring semester - junior year Offered Spring 2021 100% of students will earn a 'B' or above on the Community Health Fair assignment in which education methods are demonstrated to facilitate behavior change for and enhance wellness.
 NTDT 40363 - Community Nutrition/50363 - Community Nutrition and Public Health Dr. Gina Hill Spring semester - senior year KRDN 3.4: Explain the processes involved in delivering quality food and nutrition services.
 100% of students will earn a rating of "beginner" or above on the question on the Individual Luncheon Evaluations relating to a description of the process of planning to execution.
 NTDT 30144 - Quantity Food Production Mrs. Samantha Davis Fall semester - junior year KRDN 3.5: Describe basic concepts of nutritional genomics.
 100% of students will describe basic concepts of nutritional genomics as evidenced by earning a 'C' or above on the nutritional genomics research article review.
 NTDT 40343 - Nutritional Biochemistry Mrs. Rebecca Dority Fall semester - senior year